Cryotherapy for skin cancer

 Having cryotherapy for skin cancer

-After about 2 weeks the scab drops off.
-You may have a white scar in the area.
+About 2 weeks after your treatment, the scab drops off.
+You may have a scar in the area.
+This will be paler than the surrounding skin.

 About our information